TristanCotillard/illuin_code_force/README.md

 ### First results

-On a testing set (never seen by any training model), the tag prediction pipeline obtained the following scores:
+On a hold-out testing set (never seen by any training model), the tag prediction pipeline obtained the following scores:

 | Tag      | Precision | Recall | f1 score |
 | -------- | --------- | ------ | -------- |